comp426-2022-spring/a99-jishui/README.md

 Put the name of your project in the header above.
 You will change everything below to be the main technical documentation, as outlined below.

-The goal of this project is to develop an informational dashboard to display statistics and data about COVID-19 and its impacts [insert scope here].
+The goal of this project is to develop an informational dashboard to display statistics and data about COVID-19 and its impacts in the United States.
 We used React to develop our application and data from [insert data source here].

 ## First steps